No live coverage of Saturday morning mayhem, ignores violence downtown for most part Saturday afternoon and early evening

 And now we’re paying the price.

 As I said before, stations need to earn their licenses in serving the public – so far, they have failed in that mission.
-In fact, they’ve been failing in this mission for years as I pointed out last September on how Chicago media outlets cover crime and minority communities in general.
+In fact, they’ve been failing in this mission for years as I often point out on this blog regarding crime and minority communities in general.

 The lack of local coverage we’re seeing tonight is the epitome of all this.
 It’s absolutely pathetic.